chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 * `chainctl` — the Chainguard Enforce command line interface tool — installed on your local machine.
 Follow our guide on [How to Install `chainctl`](/chainguard/chainguard-enforce/how-to-install-chainctl/) to set this up.
 * Access to a GitHub team.
 If you'd like, you can create a new GitHub organization and team for testing purposes.
 Check out [GitHub's documentation](https://docs.github.com/en/organizations/organizing-members-into-teams/creating-a-team) for details on how to do this.

-> **Note**:  In order for the procedure outlined in this guide to work correction, **each member of your GitHub team must register with Chainguard Enforce beforehand.**
+> **Note**: The procedure outlined in this guide will only create rolebindings for members of the GitHub team that have already registered with Chainguard Enforce.
+To register with Chainguard under their GitHub account team members must [log into Chainguard Enforce](https://edu.chainguard.dev/chainguard/chainguard-enforce/authentication/log-in-chainguard-enforce/), making sure select **Sign In with GitHub** when signing in through their browser window and logging in through the appropriate GitHub account.
+Any members of the GitHub team that don't complete this will not have rolebindings created for them and they will not be able to access the associated resources.

-* A GitHub Personal Access Token, with a minimum of **org.read** access.
+* A GitHub Personal Access Token, with a minimum of **read.org** access.
 Follow [GitHub's documentation on the subject](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to learn how to set one up.
 Additionally, you will need to [configure SSO for your personal access token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) if required by your organization.

 ## Setting up your Environment